The day you receive your first instrument is one of the most exciting moments many musicians experience.

 Before I could start playing, my parents had to attempt (with no prior experience or knowledge) the difficult task of setting up my drum kit.
 They did a great job and I was able to go ahead and start smashing away contentedly.
 However over time, as I grew I had to adjust certain things about the way my drum kit was set up: the height of the stool, angle of the snare drum, distance between cymbals, etc. There is also no correct way to set up a drum kit as it’s dependent on so many variables such as your height, weight, reach, and personal preference.

-This article, along with the accompanying video lesson, will help you to streamline the process of setting up your first drum kit and take away a lot of the trial and error that I, and most other drummers had to endure in the search for the optimal setup.
+This article, along with the accompanying videos, will help you to streamline the process of setting up your first drum kit and take away a lot of the trial and error that I, and most other drummers had to endure in the search for the optimal setup.

 This process will take us through all the main components of the drum kit: